SQL Server Performance Tuning

 Let’s take a look at the composite index below:

-1. CREATE UNIQUE CLUSTERED INDEX [PK_BusinessEntityID_PhoneNumber]
+CREATE UNIQUE CLUSTERED INDEX [PK_BusinessEntityID_PhoneNumber] ON [PersonPhone] (

 The order in which columns appear in a CREATE INDEX statement is significant.
 The primary sort order for this index is BusinessEntityID.